 They’re still learning to walk.
 Almost every faith-based film released has been criticized for ringing false, for being more concerned with being inoffensive than with creating something real.
 And there’s more than a little truth in the criticism.

 We knew our film was different—it has a grittiness that is unfamiliar in religious movies—so we didn’t expect to win any awards.
 We just hoped to find out how movie-goers would respond.
 And we were overjoyed when Over-the-Rhine’s premiere audience cheered as the end credits rolled last Friday night.
 During the follow-up discussion, one viewer proclaimed it the best film at the festival, and loud applause followed.
-The reason, audience members agreed, was that it rang true, it felt real.
+The reason, audience members agreed, was that it felt real.

 We encouraged her.
 And she encouraged us.
 I silently thanked God all the way to the airport.
-Casey’s words, and a good stiff cup of dark roast, had made my spirits soar.
+Casey’s words, and a good stiff cup of dark roast, made my spirits soar.
 But God had one more meet-and-greet lined up.

 I have met the next generation of faith-based filmmakers.
 And trust me, they won’t be toddling.